 Vendor SFDC System Org ID=00Di0000000h0Q9

-All three parameters are validated during the SSO request authentication process and must match with the information stored in XTRM in order to grant the access.
-That is why one of the key steps during the setup is to exchange the information of the list of User Names, Partner Ids and Organization Id that will need to be used.
+All three parameters are validated during the SSO request authentication process and must match with the information stored in XTRM in order to grant access.
+That is why one of the key steps during the setup is to exchange the information of the list of User Names, Partner Ids, and Organization Ids that will need to be used.

 Auto-Create Optional Parameters